salazarr-js/three-app/packages/core/readme.md

 <p align="center"><a href="https://threejs.org/">ThreeJs</a> but functional and declarative.</p>

 > ⚠️ **Warning** <br/>
-> This project/package was created for learning purposes.
-Do not use in production.
+> This project/package was created for learning purposes. **Do not use in production**.

 ## 🚀 Features